 1. Blender (Vitamix 5200)

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

 - 2 frozen bananas*

 - 3/4 cup unsweetened almond milk

 - 1 Tbsp. natural peanut butter

 Combine all the ingredients in a high-speed blender and blend until smooth and creamy.**

 Adjust any ingredients according to your taste and serve immediately.

-Store leftovers in the fridge for 1 day.
+Store leftover smoothie in an airtight container in the refrigerator for 1 day.

 *Don't forget to peel your bananas before freezing.